willgeary/willgeary.github.io/about.md

 * **Finance & Strategy Lead** at [*Food52*](http://food52.com/), a venture-backed startup in New York getting people excited about cooking.
 I built a business analytics framework, created a five-year financial model and raised $6 million in venture capital.

 * **Investment Banking Analyst** at *Bank of America Merrill Lynch*.
-Advised and executed on M&A, debt and equity transactions.
+Advised and executed on mergers & acquisitions, debt and equity transactions.
 Learned a lot about financial modeling, spreadsheets, powerpoints, sleeping under my desk...

 #### Education
 * M.S. in Data Science, Columbia University, 2017 (expected)